 While there are many possible ways that someone could be injured in a scooter accident, certain accident types are more likely to occur than others.
 However, there are certain actions that increase the likelihood of an accident occurring:

 - Not using safety equipment, such as a helmet, while riding the electrical scooter.

 - Having more than one user on the back of the scooter

 - Wearing headphones while riding the scooter

 E-scooters are very popular abroad and there has been a larger amount of accidents in the rest of Europe than there has been in the UK.
-However, as there starts to be an increase in the amount of scooters, the number of accidents will no doubt increase.
+However, as there starts to be an increase in the number of scooters, the number of accidents will no doubt increase.
 In July 2019, 35-year-old Emily Hartridge died after her electrical scooter collided with a lorry, marking the first death in the UK from an electrical scooter-related accident.
 Since then there have been several other UK deaths from electrical scooter accidents.

 From 4th July 2020, the law changed to state that rental electrical scooters were legal to be used on the roads but that it was still illegal to use private scooters.